 Fort Worth in Texas is a fun city to visit with kids, there’s plenty to do, so getting bored isn’t an option.
 This blog gives a list of things to do in Fort Worth with kids.
 We visited Fort Worth a few times while staying with friends who lived an hour away.
+We stayed at a small town called Tolar.
+Which is a perfect base for exploring Texas.
+Going the other way hiking in Austin is perfect.

 Fort Worth with kids